Luxembourg Gardens, Paris: Description

 The painting depicts women and children playing on the Luxembourg Gardens’ sandy ground.
-The women are equal with the exception of children's nurses and nurse.
-The nurse wears a long robe and ruched long-tape hat.
-To the left a mother in a gray-suit is shown.
-Women sit in a chair and spend a leisurely time on a beautiful summer day.
-In the foreground a girl has a wooden hoop.
-In the middle a girl and the only boy playing, and in the distance is horse-pinion play.
-The painting depicts the same wealthy Parisian families and the lives of children at the end of 1800s.
+The children's nurses are identified by their long robe and ruched long-tape hat.
+To the left a mother in a gray suit is shown.
+Women are sitting on chairs and relaxing on a sunny summer day.
+In the foreground a girl holds a wooden hoop.
+In the middle a girl and the only boy are playing, and in the distance is horse-pinion play.
+The painting aims to represent the daily life of wealthy Parisian families and the lives of children at the end of the 19th century in Paris.

 Analysis

-In Luxembourg Gardens, Paris, Edelfelt seemed too "anemic" at that time, but shows the color of joy in the midst of the influx of impressionistic paintings, even though he was about to receive rave reviews.
-Unlike daily habits, Edelfelt had tried to describe the fleeting moment of the painting is characteristic of Impressionism.
-Lighting and light is visible in the picture, and Edelfelt did a lot of sketches on the spot.
+According to Timo Huusko, in Luxembourg Gardens, Paris Edelfelt seems "anemic" but shows the color of joy in the midst of the influx of impressionistic paintings, even though he was about to receive rave reviews.
+Contrary to his habits, Edelfelt tried to depict a fleeting moment in painting, which is characteristic of Impressionism.
+Edelfelt paid particular attention to the effect of sunlight and made many sketches on the spot.
 However, he finished the work largely in Haikko.
-Edelfelt applied work, however, freer painterly means.
-For example, he made a painting color painting the ship and took the creative contrast of complementary colors.
-Despite the transitory nature of Impressionist painting stand out well against clothing fabrics and feel of the material. in the shadow of the foreground figures are painted very closely.
+Despite the transitory nature of Impressionist painting, the clothing fabrics and materials are described distinctly.
+In the shadow of the foreground figures are painted very closely.

 Edelfelt was at this time already fairly well known by the Paris art world having lived there for ten years.
-It is surprising that among his works, there are no other large Paris-themed works.
+Among his works, there are no other large Paris-themed works.
 The reason is probably that in Paris, he was able to stand out from the competition with piquant and exotic Finnish topics.

 Provenance

 Luxembourg Gardens was exhibited for the first time at the Galerie Petit's exhibition in May 1887.
-It belonged to Paris, who has lived their adult lives Viktor Antell collections.
+It then remained in Paris, in the collection of Viktor Antell.
 Today, the painting belongs to the Ateneum Art Museum, Antell Collection, where it was recorded in 1908.
 Viktor Antell bequeathed with the rest of the painting collection of the State of Finland, which it ended up in the collections of the Ateneum.

 Documentary film

 The painting has been made into a film in 1987, directed by Tapani Lundgren and Marjatta Levanto and Levanto Yrjänä.
 Itw as a 14-minute-long documentary Luxembourg Gardens.
 The film is based on Edelfelt's letters, and it tells the origin of the painting.
 In his letters Edelfelt describes the despair when the painting does not progress and satisfaction when one detail was successful.
-The painting was a work in progress and a half years.
+The painting was a work in progress one and a half years.